-The Dyslexia Center of Utah is a non-profit, tutoring and testing center with the goal of helping the dyslexic children in our community.
+The Dyslexia Center of Utah is a non-profit, tutoring center with the goal of helping the dyslexic children in our community.
 We offer private and group tutoring sessions.

 Why is there a need for the Dyslexia Center of Utah?

 Statistics show that there are a proportionally large number of children who are dyslexic One in five students, or 15-20% of the population, has a language based learning disability.
 Dyslexia is probably the most common of the language based learning disabilities.
 These children are bright, intelligent students who often fail in school because they are not receiving the kind of instruction that will allow them to learn.

 Dyslexia is a specific language-based learning disability, recognized and researched by the National Institute of Health and many other organizations.
 It is an inherited condition.
 Dyslexia ranges from mild to severe.

 Research has shown that when dyslexic students receive the kind of instruction they need–multi-sensory, phonics based instruction, they can keep up with (and often surpass) their peers in academic success.

 Unfortunately, this kind of instruction is not available in Utah County’s public schools.
 Most of the teachers in our area—even special education teachers–are unequipped to help dyslexic students.
 Most do not recognize the symptoms of dyslexia and do not have the training necessary to help these children.